klokantech/embedr/README.md

 If the import is susccessful you should be able to access the viewer at path like /id/: `http://127.0.0.1:5000/SK-A-4118` usable with OEmbed or in Mirador via IIIF manifest link at /id/manifest.json.

-Note: In case you use Kitematic or docker installed in a virtual machine, you must change in the docker-compose-local.yml the variable SERVER_NAME and provide there relevant IP address instead (and use this ip in the following examples).
+Note: In case you use Kitematic or docker installed in a virtual machine, you must change in the docker-compose-local.yml the variables SERVER_NAME and IIIF_SERVER and replace 127.0.0.1 with the relevant IP address.
+The same ip should be used in the urls of mentioned examples.